Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 ## Cite us to support us!

+The Fastq-to-BAM pipeline can be cited as DOI: 10.48546/workflowhub.workflow.146.1

-If you use our pipeline, please cite us:
+If you use our pipelines, please cite us:

-Sydney Informatics Hub, Core Research Facilities, University of Sydney, 2021, Fastq-to-BAM at NCI-Gadi, \<date accessed\>, https://workflowhub.eu/workflows/146
+Sydney Informatics Hub, Core Research Facilities, University of Sydney, 2021, The Sydney Informatics Hub Bioinformatics Repository, <date accessed>, https://github.com/Sydney-Informatics-Hub/Bioinformatics

 ## References